We believe that everyone should have a safe place to stay

 Our ‘Prezzies for Rezzies’ campaign invites local people to donate a new or nearly new Christmas present to people who otherwise might receive none at all.

-YMCA Bournemouth suggests the following: socks, sweets, stationery, art materials, calendars, diaries, colouring pencils, paints, colouring books for adults, toiletries, gift sets, hair accessories, food (no alcohol), DVDs, games and puzzles.
-They ask that these items remain unwrapped as the charity selects gifts appropriate for each resident.
+YMCA Bournemouth suggests the following: new socks and hats, sweets, stationery, art materials, calendars, diaries, colouring pencils, paints, colouring books for adults, unused toiletries, gift sets, hair accessories, food (no alcohol), DVDs, games and puzzles.
+We ask that these items remain unwrapped as the charity selects gifts appropriate for each resident.

 There are three collection points for donations:

-• The Junction Sports and Leisure Centre, Station Approach, Broadstone BH18 8AX (The Junction Sport and Leisure Centre Broadstone)
+- The Junction Sports and Leisure Centre, Station Approach, Broadstone BH18 8AX (The Junction Sport and Leisure Centre Broadstone) Donation box to be placed outside the Centre Monday – Friday between 09:00 – 15:00 during lockdown period

 For further information please contact Sarah Watson on 01202 290451 or email firstname.lastname@example.org